 Supplies for a DIY Raised Garden Bed

-I like to grab up free pallets to have on hand for DIY projects whenever I can find them.
-Occasionally I see pallets listed for free in Facebook groups or on Facebook Marketplace.
-You can also check the commercial or industrial areas in your town and see if there are any that a business may be getting rid of.
+I like to grab up free wood pallets to have on hand for DIY projects whenever I can find them.
+Occasionally I see old pallets listed for free in Facebook groups or on Facebook Marketplace.
+You can also check the commercial or industrial areas in your town and see if there are any free pallets that a business may be getting rid of.

 Just be sure to ask before you take them!
 Also, try to check for pallets that have wood in good condition (but sometimes even pallets with broken pieces can be used for other projects, if you have room to store them).

-Don’t use any pallets that appear to have had chemicals spilled on them.
-Also, look for pallets that have been heat treated (they should have HT stamped on them) and not chemically treated (stamped with MB for methyl bromide which is toxic).
+Don’t use any pallet wood that appears to have had toxic chemicals spilled on them.
+Also, look for pallets that have been heat treated (they should have HT stamped on them for heat treatment) and not chemically treated (stamped with MB for methyl bromide which is toxic).